splunk/observability-workshop/content/en/tko/session-6/lab1.md

 ![Screen Shot 2022-12-08 at 11 48 58 AM](https://user-images.githubusercontent.com/32849847/206541846-7f0e6462-7659-44bc-bc48-3621c2872fc4.png)

-Click on shop service
+- Click on shop service

-click Traces ( right side )
+- Click Traces ( right side )

-Sort by Duration
+- Sort by Duration

 Select the longest duration trace ( or one of the obvious much longer ones )

 ![image](https://user-images.githubusercontent.com/32849847/213582624-66466a19-00fa-4dda-acd0-f6970d594ba1.png)

-## NEED SCREEN OF LOCATION TAG  "ProductResource.myCoolFunction234234234" was "myInt" with a value of 999

 We can see that the actual function call that has the latency was not ProductResource.getAllProducts but the function call "ProductResource.myCoolFunction234234234" !